gilliam/articles/architecture-intro.md

 ### Ease of Integration (Proxies)

-To lower the bar to get going on the platform Gilliam comes with a builtin HTTP proxy that allows easy access to services by simply requesting something at `<service>.<formation>.service`.
+To lower the bar to get going on the platform Gilliam comes with a built in HTTP proxy that allows easy access to services by simply requesting something at `<service>.<formation>.service`.
 The proxy supports the `CONNECT` method which allows for *WebSockets* and other protocols.